OG Peanut (PEANUT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OG Peanut Historical Price

-According to the latest data gathered on OG Peanut live price page, the current price of OG Peanut is 0USD.
-The circulating supply of OG Peanut(PEANUT) is 999.89M PEANUT , giving it a market capitalization of $490.18K.
+According to the latest data gathered on OG Peanut live price page, the current price of OG Peanut is 0.00048548USD.
+The circulating supply of OG Peanut(PEANUT) is 999.89M PEANUT , giving it a market capitalization of $485.42K.

 The OG Peanut Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PEANUT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.